FlutterPlaza/flutter_compile/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: BSD-3][license_badge]][license_link]

-A Dart CLI to simplify the setting up your framework development environment, which describes and automates the steps you need to configure your computer to work on Flutter's Framework.
+A Dart CLI to simplify compiling and setting up the Flutter framework development environment.
+This tool automates the steps required and make it easy to switch between default flutter installation and the Compiled flutter installation.

 ---